Twilight-Shadow/DiversifiedTopkSubgraphMatching/README.md

 You can switch between PDD and PDD+ and choose to write embeddings to `embedding.bin` in `configuration/Config.h` .
 File `show_embedding.cpp` helps to display all embeddings.

 ### NOTES:

+Most of the offline processing tools can be found in `tools/`.

 Vertex partitioning and hybrid partitioning are not supported due to the design of inter-partition matching algorithm.